hashicorp/nomad/website/source/docs/agent/config.html.md

     server to forward metrics to.
   * `disable_hostname`: A boolean indicating if gauge values should not be prefixed with the local hostname.

+* `leave_on_interrupt`: Enables gracefully leave when receiving the interrupt signal.
+By default, the agent will exit forcefully on any signal.

+* `leave_on_terminate`: Enables gracefully leave when receiving the terminate signal.
+By default, the agent will exit forcefully on any signal.

+* `enable_syslog`: Enables logging to syslog.
+This option only work on Unix based systems.

+* `syslog_facility`: Controls the syslog facility that is used.
+By default, `LOCAL0` will be used.
+This should be used with `enable_syslog`.

+* `disable_update_check`: Disables automatic checking for security bulletins and new version releases.

+* `disable_anonymous_signature`: Disables providing an anonymous signature for de-duplication with the update check.
+See `disable_update_check`.

 ## Server-specific Options